First Date (Buffy the Vampire Slayer)

 "First Date" is the fourteenth episode of seventh and final season of the television show Buffy the Vampire Slayer.
+The episode aired on February 11, 2003 on UPN.

+Buffy accepts a dinner invitation from high school Principal Robin Wood, making Spike wistfully jealous; Anya expresses more aggressive jealousy when Xander has a date; and both first dates provide revelations about the First Evil.

 Plot

-Giles leads Buffy and the Potential Slayers in a nighttime cemetery tour where he tells how he survived the Bringer attack several weeks before by immediately overpowering and decapitating the Bringer; only to suddenly get attacked himself by Spike, who is surprised that Giles is corporeal and not the First Evil.
-When Giles is confused at how Spike can no longer feel pain, Buffy admits that she had the chip removed from Spike's head, much to Giles' consternation.
-The next morning, Giles questions Buffy on her decision, and expresses his worries that Buffy's connection to Spike, platonic or physical, may be clouding her judgement.
+Giles leads Buffy and the Potential Slayers in a night-time cemetery tour, during which he tells how he survived the Bringer attack several weeks before by overpowering and decapitating the Bringer.
+He is suddenly attacked by Spike, who is surprised to learn that Giles is corporeal and not the First Evil.
+When Giles is confused at how Spike can no longer feel pain, Buffy admits that she persuaded the Initiative to remove the chip from Spike's head, much to Giles' consternation.

 At work, Buffy tries to hunt for clues in Principal Wood's office as to whether he is good or evil.
-When she is about to open a cabinet, Wood finds her in his office and asks her out to dinner.
+When she is about to open a cabinet, Wood finds her and asks her out to dinner.
 After Buffy leaves, Wood opens the case, displaying a large collection of blade weapons, into which he places a bloody dagger.
-Back at the house, Buffy expresses mixed feelings about the date, and is unsure over whether she is interested in him.
-Willow suggests that it would be good for Buffy to move on.
-Xander enters and reveals that he too has a date that evening, with a young woman he met at a hardware store.
+Back at the house, Buffy expresses mixed feelings about the date, and is unsure whether she is interested in him.
+Willow suggests that it would be good for Buffy to move on (from Spike, presumably).
+Xander enters and reveals that he too has a date that evening, with a young woman, Lissa, he met at a hardware store.
 Upstairs, Buffy is getting dressed for dinner when Spike appears in the hallway, and tells Buffy that he is fine with her having a date with another man, although Buffy can tell he is jealous.

 On Buffy's date with Wood, they are jumped by a group of vampires.
-Buffy slays most of them, and thinks that Wood has set her up until she sees him take out two of the vampires.
-At the restaurant, Wood reveals that he is a "freelance" demon hunter, and tells her about his mother — a Vampire Slayer who was killed when he was four years old, after which he was raised by her Watcher.
-Meanwhile, Xander's date appears to be going well until he learns that she is a demon who is, like other demons, motivated to work for the First.
+Buffy slays most of them, and thinks that Wood has set her up until she sees him take out two of them.
+At the restaurant, Wood reveals that he is a "freelance" demon hunter, and tells her about his mother — a Slayer who was killed when he was four years old, after which he was raised by her Watcher.
+Meanwhile, Xander's date appears to be going well until he learns Lissa is a demon working for the First.
+She ties him up above the mystical Seal of Danzalthar in the high school basement, and cuts him so that he will bleed onto it and cause it to open.